simp/simp-doc/docs/changelogs/latest.rst

 Breaking Changes
 ----------------

-Puppet 4 is no longer supported.
+* Puppet 4 is no longer supported.

 Significant Updates
 -------------------

-The most significant change with SIMP 6.4.0 is a redesign of the packaging of SIMP RPMs, in order to support management of one or more Puppet environments.
+The most significant change with SIMP 6.4.0 is a redesign of the packaging of SIMP RPMs, in order to support management of one or more :term:`Puppet environments`.

 The change allows SIMP users to easily use :term:`r10K` or :term:`Code Manager` to maintain these environments, even when their systems are on isolated networks.

 Multiple environments are key to implementing standard :term:`DevOps` work flows such as DTAP (Development > Testing > Acceptance > Production).

 At the root of this change are the following major features: